Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 This post was made possible through a sponsorship with CJ Affiliate’s VIP Content Service and Samsung, which we thank for the opportunity.
 Despite being a sponsored review, all content and opinions expressed here are our own.

 The tablet craze seems to have dwindled down, but that’s not stopping mobile device manufacturers, particularly prime players like Samsung and Apple, from releasing new and improved ones.
+This tablet will definitely be easier to take on the go than the walking laptop.
+If you just need a high functioning e reader, you might be more interested in our Kobo Aura review.
 Such happens to be the case with Samsung’s kick off to 2017; not a Galaxy smartphone but an updated flagship tablet.
 Let’s find out if this is the new Android tablet king in our Samsung Galaxy Tab S3 Tablet Review!
+If you’re looking for a good starter tablet instead, take a look at our Reelpad by AARP review too.

 Price: $599 (32GB WiFi model)